Exact spin-orbital separation in a solvable model in one dimension: Model

-As a function of $J_z$ (setting $J_\perp=1$), the exact ground state of $\Hhat$ behaves as follows.
-For $|J_z|<1/2$, the orbital part is critical with power law correlations and gapless excitations, akin to the XY case ($J_z=0$).
-For $J_z<-1/2$, the ground state is ferro-orbital and the elementary orbiton excitations are gapped.
-Similarly, for $J_z>1/2$, the orbital ground state is N\'eel ordered with gapped orbital excitations.
-In all these qualitatively different regions on $J_z$-line, the spins remain ideally paramagnetic.
+As a function of $J_z$ (for $J_\perp>0$), the exact ground state of $\Hhat$ behaves as follows.
+For $2|J_z|/J_\perp<1$, the orbital part of the ground state is critical with power law correlations and gapless excitations, akin to the XY case ($J_z=0$).
+For $2J_z/J_\perp<-1$, the ground state is ferro-orbital and the elementary orbiton excitations are gapped.
+By ferro-orbital we mean the ferromagnetic state of orbital pseudospins.
+Moreover, an orbiton is a dispersing orbital excitation, like what a magnon is for a magnet.
+For $2J_z/J_\perp>1$, the orbital ground state is N\'eel ordered with gapped orbital excitations.
+In all these qualitatively different phases, the spins remain completely free (paramagnetic).